Malaysia Itinerary: Planning the Best 7, 14, and 21 Day Trip

 2 Week Malaysia Itinerary

-With just one extra week, you’ll be able to add so much more to your Malaysia itinerary.
-This two-week Malaysia itinerary builds on the 7-day route but with more time and a couple more stops, some of which were my favourite in the whole country.
+With an extra week, you can explore so much more of Malaysia and dive deeper into its culture, nature, and history.
+This two-week itinerary builds on the 7-day route but adds some extra stops, including some of my personal favourites in the country.

 Days 1-3: Kuala Lumpur